ITRS-Group/cordial/tools/geneos/docs/commands/geneos_aes_import.md

 ## geneos aes import

-Import shared keyfiles for components
+Import key files for component TYPE

 ### Synopsis

-Import keyfiles to component TYPE's shared directory.
+Import keyfiles to the TYPE `keyfiles` directory in each matching component TYPE shared directory.

-The argument given with the `-k` flag can be a local file, which can have a prefix of `~/` to represent the user's home directory, a URL or a dash `-` for STDIN.
-If no `-k` flag is given then the user's default keyfile is imported, if found.
+A key file must be provided with the `--keyfile`/`-k` option.
+The option value can be a path or a URL or a '-' to read from STDIN.
+A prefix of `~/` to the path interprets the rest relative to the home directory.

+The key file is copied from the supplied source to a file with the base-name of its 8-hexadecimal digit checksum to distinguish it from other key files.
+In all examples the CRC is shown as `DEADBEEF` in honour of many generations of previous UNIX documentation.
+There is a very small chance of a checksum clash.

+The shared directory for each component is one level above instance directories and has a `_shared` suffix.
+The convention is to use this path for Geneos instances to share common configurations and resources. e.g. for a Gateway the path would be `.../gateway/gateway_shared/keyfiles` where instance directories would be `.../gateway/gateways/NAME`

-If a TYPE is given then the key is only imported to that component type, otherwise the keyfile is imported to all supported components.
+If a TYPE is given then the key is only imported for that component, otherwise the key file is imported to all components that are known to support key files.
 Currently only Gateways and Netprobes (including SANs) are supported.

-Keyfiles are imported to all configured hosts unless `-H` is used to limit to a specific host.
+Key files are imported to all configured hosts unless `--host`/`-H` is used to limit to a specific host.

 Instance names can be given to indirectly identify the component type.